feer9/SSCalc/README.md

 ```
 build $ ./sscalc-gui
 ```
-Also the program can be run from the terminal
+Also the program can be run from the terminal  (currently not working)
 ```
 build $ ./sscalc
 ```